 This can be scary to navigate, especially because after leaving a long relationship—one in which you may have thought you’d be in forever—you can be emotionally vulnerable.
 Unfortunately, vulnerability is one of the primary sources of prey on the internet: It’s something that the worst among us can exploit for their own bitter or misogynistic ends.

 Those kinds of people don’t have to bother you, though, if you are strong and sure of yourself.
-One way to accomplish that is to meet with a spiritual advisor to understand your strengths and weaknesses before diving back into the pool.
+One way to become the strong person you want to be is to meet with a spiritual advisor to understand your strengths and weaknesses before diving back into the dating pool.
 It can help you swim.